-Last updated: May 19, 2026
+Last updated: June 17, 2026

 Bottom line

 New Jersey’s main child care subsidy is the Child Care Assistance Program, also called CCAP.
-As of this update, New Jersey says CCAP is fully reopened, so eligible families can apply again.
-Start with the official CCAP program page, then use MyNJHelps to apply when you are ready.
+As of this update, the official ChildCareNJ site says CCAP is fully reopened for eligible families.
+Start with the official CCAP page, then use MyNJHelps when you are ready to apply.

 CCAP is not a cash grant paid to you.
 If approved, the state pays part of the cost directly to an approved provider.
-You may still owe a copay, an overage if the provider charges more than the state rate, or small provider fees.
-Your exact amount depends on income, family size, hours of care, child age, and provider type.
+You may still owe a copay, an overage if the provider charges more than the state rate, or provider fees.
+Your exact cost depends on income, family size, hours of care, child age, and provider type.

 If you need child care fast

 If child care is blocking work, school, training, a court date, medical care, or a safety move, do not wait for one application to solve everything.
-Call your county CCR&R directory office and say what deadline you have.
+Call your county CCR&R office and say what deadline you have.
 CCR&R staff can explain CCAP, provider options, Head Start, district preschool, and local programs that may lower costs.

 Where to start

-You need help paying daycare now
+You need daycare help

-You have a 3- or 4-year-old
+You have a preschooler

 You are on TANF